24 Jul 2023

 If you say YES, these folders will be backed up in iCloud and available on all devices, which you may not want,

 and saying YES may also enable "Optimze Storage" which will delete files from your computer's drive if it gets too full.

 Adam Engst's TidBITS article on Optimized Storage is very helpful.

-to update to latest versions of Apple software,
+to check if I had to update to latest versions of Apple software.